FaaStRuby/faastruby-rpc/README.md

 ## Passing arguments to the called function

-Say you have the following function in `my-workspace/echo`:
+Say you have the following function named `echo`:

 ```ruby
 # Note the required keyword argument 'name:'